BrightspaceUILabs/multi-select/README.md

 ```

 You can opt for a condensed view by adding the `collapsable` attribute, which limits the element to the first line of items and provides a button for viewing the remaining items.

+#### `shrinkwrap` property on `d2l-labs-multi-select-list`
+(boolean) - If this is excluded, all shrinkwrapping functionality is disabled.

+#### `show-clear-list` property on `d2l-labs-multi-select-list`
+(boolean) - If this is true, then the "clear list" button appears.
+Clicking this dispatches the event `d2l-multi-select-list-clear-list-clicked` which must be handled by the parent to perform proper list clearing.

+#### `clear-list-button-text` property on `d2l-labs-multi-select-list`
+(string) - Sets the text to display in the clear list button.
+Defaults to the `clearList` langterm.

 ### Events